 - Other disabilities not listed above

-- To apply, please fill out your contact information, answer six short-answer questions, and include a Personal Statement describing the applicant’s background and commitment to advocacy.
+- Please fill out the correct application for the fellowship (Yearlong or Summer Fellow), your contact information, answer the short-answer questions, and include a Personal Statement describing your background and commitment to advocacy.

 - Identify two references with their contact information.